Free Meals on Wheels near you.

-The Meals on Wheels program was created to help the elderly and seniors.
+The Meals on Wheels program was created to help the elderly and seniors, no matter their income.
 Top priority is given to the homebound, which generally will be seniors who are unable to get food on their own and who can’t prepare their own meals.
 Some agencies will restrict home delivered meals to individuals with medical conditions, mental impairments, or physical disabilities.
 But the terms and conditions of each administering agency will vary.

 The organizations are geared towards serving food to those with the greatest physical, economic, or social need in the community.
 Unfortunately the demand for assistance is great, and resources are limited.
 So some organizations that may be near you may have a waiting list which fluctuates week by week and the waiting period can be as long as several weeks.
 Each and every Meals on Wheels program and their volunteers continue to do their best to keep the waiting list to a minimum.

 Through the Meals on Wheel program, a volunteer who works for one of the participating organizations will deliver a free or low cost meal directly to the homebound senior citizen's door.
 All food and ingredients that are served will be prepared fresh at local kitchens.
 They are then both packaged and delivered to the client on the same day they are made.
 So the meals are served hot.
 All meals that are prepared will be planned to meet one-third of the current recommended dietary allowances of a typical senior.

 The exact eligibility requirements for Meals on Wheels service may vary by county or program, but in general they will include such conditions as follows.

-While not always required, and again this depends on the local service, many Meals on Wheels program may ask for a very small monetary donation for each meal.
+While not always required, and again this depends on the local service, many Meals on Wheels program may ask for a very small monetary donation for each meal delivered.
 All donations will always go directly back into the program to help provide meals and food to others.
 So the contribution will offset operating costs.
 Some programs just could use a donation, but it may not be required.

 Meals on Wheels programs will provide hot, fresh, and nourishing meals to homebound elderly, the sick and disabled persons who can’t prepare a meal for themselves and who have no one to do so for them.
 The home delivered meals, the daily contact by caring volunteers who deliver them and the professional case management allow seniors, homebound persons and the frail to remain in their own home.
 Some locations may even offer holiday meals for Thanksgiving or Christmas.

-Social workers from non-profit organizations and government agencies will conduct regular visits with clients and consult with the drivers and volunteers who deliver food and see clients daily.
+Social workers from non-profit organizations and government agencies will conduct regular visits with clients.
+They will consult with the drivers and volunteers who deliver food and see clients daily.
 For those clients in need of additional support, case managers provide referrals, assist with various emergencies and provide ongoing monitoring and support.

 For example, many clients are in need of additional in-home help such as cleaning, laundry, and personal care such as dressing and bathing.
 The agencies may be able to address those needs.
 Most organizations that run Meals on Wheels programs can also arrange for free or low cost medical care.
 They can coordinate transportation for doctor’s appointments or provide advice and help with medical insurance issues.
 Social workers also assist with housing issues (such as rental assistance), personal and home safety and cases of domestic abuse.

 Another more up coming service available is the free pet food that is available in some counties and towns that may be near you.
 This will be for seniors, the homebound and disabled that meet low income levels.
 The reason this delivery service started is that many clients were giving their meals to their cats or dogs, so now many non-profits are trying to fill this gap in service.
 Read Meals on Wheels pet food.